He was born in an obscure village, the son of a peasant woman.

 He never travelled more than two hundred miles from the place where he was born.

-He did none of those things one usually associates with greatness.
+He did none of those things we usually associate with greatness.

 He had no credentials but himself.